caodoanh2001/caodoanh2001.github.io/_news/announcement_aaai.md

 ---
 layout: post
-title:  One paper has been accepted for presentation at AAAI2025
+title:  One paper has been accepted for presentation at AAAI2025 (A*-ranked)
 date:   2024-12-10 00:00:00
-description: One paper has been accepted for presentation at AAAI2025
+description: One paper has been accepted for presentation at AAAI2025 (A*-ranked)
 tags: formatting links
 categories: sample-posts
 inline: false